openwisp/openwisp-monitoring/README.rst

 | **default**: | ``False``   |
 +--------------+-------------+

 Whether `Iperf <#iperf-1>`_ checks are created automatically for devices.
-The devices need to have SSH access from OpenWISP & must installed
+The devices must have ``SSH`` `access credential <https://github.com/openwisp/openwisp-controller#save-ssh-private-key-in-openwisp-access-credentials>`_  &
-`iperf3 openwrt package <https://openwrt.org/packages/pkgdata/iperf3>`_ on devices in order for this check to work.
+`iperf3 openwrt package <https://openwrt.org/packages/pkgdata/iperf3>`_ must be installed on the devices in order for this check to work.

 ``OPENWISP_MONITORING_AUTO_CHARTS``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~